GlobedGD/globed2/README.md

 ## Features

 * Real-time multiplayer
-* Voice chat and text messages with **full encryption and zero logging**
+* Voice chat and text messages with **full encryption and zero logging/storage**
-* blazing fast server written in pure Rust 🚀
+* Available on three of the major platforms (Windows, Mac and Android)
+* Fully open-source, including the server code

 ## Installation